ipritom/pen/README.md

 ```

-`newOnly=True` : will save time and reduce api hit
+`newOnly=True` : will save time and reduce api hit.

 `except_this=[]`: includes list of existing contents `.md` to update metadata